Our thinking

 Iván Sólyom and Soma Schóber (Lakatos, Köves & Partners) authored this publication

-The year 2024 was relatively silent regarding reforms to Hungary's FDI regimes.
-Hungary kept its former FDI regulation structure, and still has two separate FDI regimes in force.
-The regimes also kept their own territories: The first regime, the so-called "General FDI Regime" still focuses on a narrower scope and covers only sectors closely related to national security and public utility services, while the second, the "Special FDI Regime" covers a much wider part of the economy affecting numerous deals in general.
+The summer of 2025 started with some significant changes regarding one of the effective Hungarian FDI laws, i.e. the "Special FDI Regime" (Hungary has two separate FDI regimes in force, the first regime, the so-called "General FDI Regime" still focuses on a narrower scope and covers only sectors closely related to national security and public utility services, while the second, the "Special FDI Regime" covers a much wider part of the economy affecting numerous deals in general).

 Who files?